indirectDirectEnumeration69/BinaryArt/README.md

 # BinaryArt
 BinaryArt unfinished but working as intended building onto the binary instruction execution now.

-Priority/*
+Priority:
-//Need to create functionality to determine architecture and the type of processor for the detrmination of binary encoding for each machine instruction.
+-Need to create functionality to determine architecture and the type of processor for the detrmination of binary encoding for each machine instruction.
-*/